Phillips' Folly: Construction and early history

 Phillips sold his "folly" to wealthy businessman John Armstrong in 1838.
 Armstrong was instrumental in the early development of the Commonwealth of Kentucky and Maysville, Kentucky, in particular.
 Armstrong was the first to sign a petition to move the county seat from Washington to Maysville.
 Armstrong was a member of the company responsible for building the Maysville and Lexington Turnpike, which was the subject of the significant historical decision involving U.S. President Andrew Jackson, Secretary of State Martin Van Buren and Congressman Henry Clay referred to as the Maysville Road veto.
 The Maysville Road veto served as one of President Jackson's first acts in aligning the federal government with the principles of what would later be known as Jacksonian democracy.
 Armstrong established the first bank in Kentucky in 1818.
 Armstrong died in the home in 1851.
-After John Armstrong's death, the home was willed to Armstrong's son, Francis Woodland Armstrong, who served as an noted abolitionist.
+After John Armstrong's death, the home was willed to Armstrong's son, Francis Woodland Armstrong, who served as a noted abolitionist.